Locations:

 What is cloacal exstrophy?

-Cloacal exstrophy affects the formation of an unborn baby’s lower abdominal wall.
-Because the wall doesn’t form properly, the baby’s bladder and part of the large intestines (colon) are enclosed in a membrane on the outside of the body.
+Cloacal exstrophy affects the formation of the lower abdominal wall of the developing fetus.
+Because the wall doesn’t form properly, the baby’s bladder and part of the large intestines (colon) are enclosed in a membrane on the outside of the body after birth.
 The condition also affects a child’s genitals.

 Advertisement